 Mount Kilimanjaro is the most visited place in Tanzania and it is the main attraction in Tanzania.
-Climbing Kilimanjaro is not for everyone, you will need to have the determination with mental and physical fitness.
-There are few best Kilimanjaro routes for trekking which takes you from different circuits.
+Climbing Mount Kilimanjaro is not for everyone, you will need to have the determination with mental and physical fitness.
+There are few best Kilimanjaro Routes for trekking that take you from different circuits.

-However, there are some few factors which you should know before considering choosing the best Kilimanjaro route:
+However, there are a few factors which you should know before considering choosing the best Kilimanjaro Routes:

 Who is Climbing?

 Kilimanjaro Climb is not for everyone, if you are super young or ridiculously old, obsess, or severely disabled, you will not be able to cope up with the things which Kilimanjaro throws at you.

 So, let’s know a few details of who is eligible for Climbing Kilimanjaro: